 &lt;sup>3Note that these contracts with perfect insurance are not optimal.
-More generally, the optimal cutoff $\bar{\omega}$ as a function of $R{t+1}^k$ depends on the trade-off between providing households with better insurance against aggregate shocks, and minimizing expected verification costs.
-According to the costly state verification framework, the marginal cost of extracting an extra dollar from the entrepreneur is independent of the realization of aggregate return $R{t+1}^k$ .
+More generally, the optimal cutoff $\bar{\omega}$ as a function of $R^k{t+1}$ depends on the trade-off between providing households with better insurance against aggregate shocks, and minimizing expected verification costs.
+According to the costly state verification framework, the marginal cost of extracting an extra dollar from the entrepreneur is independent of the realization of aggregate return $R^k{t+1}$ .
 Therefore, if both entrepreneurs and households were risk-neutral, the optimal solution to the costly state verification problem would set $\bar{\omega}$ to the same value across all realizations of aggregate uncertainty, i.e. aggregate risks would be shared proportionately between the two groups of agents.
-See Gale and Hellwig (1985) for an early example that a standard debt contracts is no longer optimal when the entrepreneur is risk averse.
+See Hellwig (2001) for an example that a standard debt contract is no longer optimal when the entrepreneur is risk averse.
+In addition, increasing the state contingency of the contract makes the amplification result less clear-cut.